zekikus/3SAT-GA-Java/README.md

-# Genetic Algorithm for 3-SAT Problem
+# Genetic Algorithm Java Implementation for 3-SAT Problem

 ## The sections related to the definition of the 3-SAT problem are taken from [this paper](https://ieeexplore.ieee.org/abstract/document/7603220).
 ### Boolean Satisfiability Problem